 Voice From the Womb

-Copyright © Tim.
+Copyright © Blessed Virgin Mary.
 All rights reserved.

 Henry VIII and Queen Elisabeth I of England attempted to transform what once had been a Catholic nation for hundreds of years with many Saints overnight into a staunch Protestant nation.
 Elisabeth managed to declare the studying of Catholic priesthood an act of treason punishable by death.
 All one had to do is be Catholic in order to draw persecution.
 It was quite messy and bloody, with historic and prominent Abbeys and shrines destroyed, priests and abbots murdered, some in ghastly fashion such as disembowelment, quartering, boiling in oil, beheading, etc. Not satisfied with that, they exported their intolerant violence on innocent Northern Ireland, where Catholics to this day are still persecuted or discriminated against (although in a milder form).
 Definitely not from God.

 In 1917 Marxist Atheism made its grand appearance in the bloody Bolshevik Revolution in Russia, the same year that the Blessed Virgin Mary warned at Fatima that Russia would spread its errors around the world, resulting in the destruction of nations and the persecution of the true Church.
 Woe to anyone who stood in its way, as tens of millions of innocent victims were exiled, tortured or executed for practicing their traditions or beliefs over the years.
 True to Mary's warnings, this poison spread around the world such that China also purged tens of millions of its own people in the name of Atheism.
 To this day, China and other such nations are even destroying crosses on church property!
 Definitely not from God.